Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 ## Firearms Augmentation

-Firearms do not possess mastery properties like conventional weapons; however, they can be augmented to a terrifying degree.
-These enhancements allow firearms to be personalised and improved, enhancing their capabilities in various ways.
-For detailed options and mechanics regarding firearm Augmentations, please see the [Augmentation Options](../adventuring-gear/firearm-augment.md) page.
+Firearms do not possess mastery properties like conventional weapons; however, they can be augmented to increase their effectiveness.
+For detailed options and mechanics regarding firearm Augmentations, see "[Augmentation Options](../adventuring-gear/firearm-augment.md)".

+--8<-- "includes/snippets/inv-notation.md"